Optimizory/examples-vrest-ng/test/scenario-tests/README.md

-*This is a sample project to demonstrate validation of complex scenarios using vREST NG.*
+*This is a sample project to demonstrate the validation of complex scenarios using vREST NG.*

 # Scenario based Testing (using vREST NG)